weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 <!--- Jürgen Weber, weberjn 2021-03-20 --->

-# The OpenHAB Tryout Tutorial
+# An OpenHAB Tryout Tutorial

 OpenHAB is a server software to manage home automation devices, called Things in home automation speak.
 Each kind of device needs a device driver called Binding.